life1347/havana-auto-deploy/README.rst

 **NOTE: This guide describes installation of MULTI NODE OPENSTACK.**

-This repo is forked from dmitry-teselkin's havana-from-packages, and I changed it to multi node auto-deploy scripts.
+This repo is forked from dmitry-teselkin's havana-from-packages, and I changed it to multi node auto deploy scripts.

 If meet problems during deployment, it welcome to ask for any help.